 Why Wood as a Fuel?

 Wood is essentially stored up solar energy.
 Trees use solar energy, CO2, water and soil minerals to produce wood.
-This stored up solar energy can be released through burning.
-Wood burning does not release more CO2 than when it rots so can therefore be called carbon neutral.
-Wood is a renewable resource and is sustainable provided trees are replanted and proper forestry is practiced.
+This stored solar energy can be released through burning.
+Wood burning does not release more CO2 than when it rots, so it can be called carbon neutral.
+Wood is a renewable resource.
+Sustainable trees are replanted and proper forestry is practiced.
 The Forest Stewardship Council (FSC), the most accepted international certifying body has established rules to promote proper forestry practices to ensure a sustainable forest with an ongoing harvest.

 We should not overlook the other uses of forests besides fuel and building materials.
 Forests produce oxygen, provide shade, and protection from wind.
 Forests are critical for wildlife and fish habitat, soil and water conservation.
 The beauty of forests does much to enrich our lives.
 Also many communities depend on the social and economic benefits derived from the forest.
 The forest alliance promotes proper forestry and agriculture throughout the world, maximizing on the Social and Economic Benefits for Communities and First Nations